liyunze-coding/coworking-website/src/content/posts/1-coworking-category.md

 The purpose of this post is not to persuade people to "pick a side", rather it is meant to inform and show the bigger picture of this "Coworking" category.
 Please do not pressure nor target any streamers regarding this topic, and don't forget to [VOTE for an official Coworking and Study category](https://twitch.uservoice.com/forums/310210-discover/suggestions/46004791-coworking).

+## Edit:

+As of 15th March 2024, the "Coworking" game category has been removed from IGDB and Twitch.

 ---

 by [RythonDev](https://twitch.tv/RythonDev)